roughmar/ArclightPhoenix/_posts/2024-06-03-arclight-primer.md

 You need to have some discipline, however.

->Assuming you are topdecking and you find a consider.
+>Let's assume you topdecking and the card on top is a Consider.
-You cast consider and the card on top is a Shredder.
+You cast consider you see  a Shredder.
 That Shredder will not get you out of Topdeck Mode.
 You bin that bastard.
 Even if the card after him is a Land, _you are one card ahead to finding what you need to come out on top_.